Intelligent people protect their Intellectual Property

 On a very high level, any business promotes a certain brand and reputation, and that business would be wise to take all proper steps to ensure others are not able to imitate that brand.
 This operates on two levels:

 Brand protection – your products are associated with a certain quality.
 You must ensure no other business is using your name to sell inferior products, which would damage your brand.
-For example, if someone was selling low quality boots as RM Williams boots, the RM Williams brand would be devalued; and
+For example, if someone were selling low-quality boots as RM Williams boots, the RM Williams brand would be devalued, and

 Preventing profiteering – you have invested a lot of time and money into building your brand name, and you should not let someone ‘freeride’ off your efforts.
 For example, when someone sells fake Chanel bags, they are essentially profiting off all of Chanel’s advertising, marketing and brand power, without having to actually pay Gisele Bündchen anything.